 An Online Weekend Retreat

-The retreat, beginning Friday evening, September 18 and ending Sunday at noon, September 20, is open to both FCM members and non-members and is appropriate for those who are newer to meditation and the teachings and practices of Buddhism.
-The retreat will also be beneficial for experienced practitioners who wish to renew their understanding and practice of these fundamental teachings.
-The retreat will consist of a Friday evening session (7 to 9 pm), an all day Saturday session (7 am to 9 pm), and a Sunday session (7 am to noon).
+The retreat will begin Friday evening, April 16th and end Sunday at noon, April 18th.
+It will consist of a Friday evening session (7 to 9 pm), an all-day Saturday session (7 am to 9 pm), and a Sunday session (7 am to noon).
 The retreat will be conducted entirely on Zoom.

 The retreat registration fee is $40.
 A number of Retreat Scholarships are available.
 Please click here to see FCM’s Retreat Scholarship Policy and for an Application, which needs to be submitted prior to the registration deadline for this retreat.

-The retreat registrar will be sending additional information to accepted registrants before the retreat including daily schedules, Zoom instructions and suggestions to help prepare you for a meaningful retreat experience from your home.
-For more information, contact Angie at
+The retreat registrar will be sending additional information to registrants before the retreat including daily schedules, Zoom instructions and suggestions to help prepare you for a meaningful retreat experience from your home.
+For more information, contact Bryan at firstname.lastname@example.org.

 Registration is limited to 40 individuals and will close on April 2.